 To put this into context, let’s imagine that Mrs Smith has a stressful job and a busy life looking after everybody else, with little ‘down-time’.
 She rarely stops and builds in time for herself.
 The stress continues.
 Her sleep becomes affected.
 She becomes tired.
 To cope with this and the consistently high level of pressure she turns to caffeine and junk food to keep going and mask the fatigue.
 Her immune system becomes depleted.
 She starts suffering from viruses and minor illnesses, frequent coughs and colds, digestive issues, muscle pain and headaches, insomnia.
 She resorts to asking her GP for antibiotics and other prescribed medications to alleviate her symptoms.
 She keeps going at the same pace.
 There may come a time when this becomes too much and she is forced to stop and rest.
 Mrs Smith is out of options.
 Her body can only cope with so much.
 Which is where natural therapies can support and help mind and body to cope and to rebalance.

-In 2013, 41.7 million prescriptions were written, a rise from 37.2 million in 2006.
-The WHO’s warning that “deaths from cuts and grazes, diarrhoea and even flu will soon be common as antibiotics lose their power to fight infections” is a chilling one.
+The World Health Organisation’s warning that “deaths from cuts and grazes, diarrhoea and even flu will soon be common as antibiotics lose their power to fight infections” is a chilling one.

 The majority of our regular clients are now well and enjoy life with predominantly good health.
-Why do they still come for holistic treatments?
+Why do they still come for complementary treatments?
 Because they want it to stay that way!